Skip to main content

 Image

-Celebrity Cruises currently has three ships -- Celebrity Xpedition, Celebrity Xploration, and Celebrity Flora -- that sail to the Galapagos Islands.
-Since these vessels are much smaller than traditional cruise ships, the have a different set of accommodation options.
+Celebrity Cruises has one expedition ship, Celebrity Flora, that sails to the Galapagos Islands.
+Since Flora is much smaller than traditional cruise ships, it has a different set of accommodation options.

 Celebrity Flora